ValentinMargraf/run2survive_schedules/README.md

 the de-facto standard benchmark for algorithm selection and scheduling, we demonstrate that RunAndSchedule2Survive achieves best performance in 21 out of 25 benchmark scenarios over the hitherto state-of-the-art approaches.

+## ASLib Data
+Download the ASlib data from 'https://github.com/coseal/aslib_data/tree/master' and place the scenarios into the directory named aslib_data.

 ## Setup
+1. Ensure that CMake is installed on your machine.
+2. Create a Conda environment using Python 3.7 and install the required libraries:

 ```bash
 conda create --name r2s_schedules python=3.7